Mortal/ipe/readme.txt

 Ipe uses the Zlib library (www.gzip.org/zlib), the Freetype 2 library (www.freetype.org), the Cairo library (www.cairographics.org), as well as some code from Xpdf (www.foolabs.com/xpdf).
-Ipe contains the Lua 5.1 interpreter (www.lua.org), and uses Nokia's Qt toolkit for its graphical user interface (qt.nokia.com).
+Ipe contains the Lua 5.1 interpreter (www.lua.org), and uses the Qt toolkit for its graphical user interface (qt.digia.com).
 Ipe relies on Pdflatex for rendering text.

 --------------------------------------------------------------------